textileio/papers/draft.md

 roots from DDD, we provide simple abstractions for performing distributed database operations as if they were local.

-Indeed, the components of a Thread already provide several features that you would expect when operating on a dataset or table within a database: each Thread is defined by a unique ID, and provides facilities for access control and permissions, networking, and more.
+Indeed, the components of Threads already provide several features that you would expect when operating on a dataset or table within a database: each Thread is defined by a unique ID, and provides facilities for access control and permissions, networking, and more.
 To illustrate how